shelly-svg/kafka/README.md

 This module contains several projects with kafka:

-* kafka-streams-service takes data from input topic and divides it into three different topics
+* integration-service receives data from an endpoint and sends it into "source-data" topic
 * ...